fourquestionsllc/data_engineering_questions/data_engineering_questions.md

 * external = 8081 (the external port on the host machine).

 This configuration will create a Docker container named hello-world running an NGINX image, mapping port 80 inside the container to port 8081 on the host machine.

+# Topic: AWS ECS

+## questions

+You are in charge of creating a serverless infrastructure.
+The application is built on a docker image and is pushed to the ECR.
+Which of the following options satisfies the requirement?

+A. Deploy the application to the EcS that uses node groups.

+B. Deploy the application on the EKs.

+C. Deploy the application to the EcS that uses the Fargate tasks.

+D. Deploy the application on the Ec2 Instance.